 Blue Prism is well suited to accommodate a large number of bots running at the same time without any impact on their performance or stability.
 Process modules can also be easily reused, enabling fast automation adoption within a department.

 Designed primarily with enterprises in mind, Blue Prism offers a comprehensive product portfolio to meet every automation goal.
-It can be used to facilitate and streamline all workforce activities, no matter how complex they are.
+It can facilitate and streamline all workforce activities, no matter how complex.
 The platform covers all intelligent automation capabilities, from data gathering, aggregation, and analysis, through visual analytics and machine learning, to automated collaboration and enhanced problem-solving.
 The number of processes to be executed by the tool is also unlimited.

 Finding the source of a problem is the first step to fixing it.
 Therefore, efficient debugging features are extremely useful in RPA, especially in complex, multi-stage workflows.

 Blue Prism is equipped with one of the best debuggers out there.
 The main advantage lies in its dynamic capabilities—developers can interact with the process and alter variables while the debugging is executed.
-It makes it much faster and more convenient to test various scenarios, ultimately leading to better overall stability.
+It makes testing various scenarios much faster and more convenient, ultimately leading to better overall stability.

 Another disadvantage is low engagement with the community.
-Despite its long-time market presence, Blue Prism acts very slowly when implementing features requested by its users.
+Despite its long-time market presence, Blue Prism acts very slowly when implementing features its users request.

 Blue Prism or UiPath: which one’s better?